Cutting the cord bill or fees is definitely a great way to save money. Did you know you can get internet without cable?

 The Practical Saver Pro Tip

-Find ways to get free internet without putting too much effort.
+Find ways to obtain internet without putting too much effort.
 You can take paid online surveys, cut your bills automatically, among others.
-You don't need to spend money to get free access to the internet without cable.
+You don't need to spend money to obtain access to the internet with no cable.